-The course explores critically the ways in which at least two of the five areas of the Humanities (Philosophy; Literature; Art; Music; General Culture [History]) are impacted and interact with the experience of the Holocaust.
-The focus of this course will be on the Philosophy, Literature, and Art.
+The purpose of this course is to explore critically the ways in which at least two of the five areas of the Humanities (Philosophy; Literature; Art; Music; General Historical Culture) are impacted and interact with the historical experience of the Holocaust.
+The focus of this course will be on the Philosophy, Literature, Art, and History.

-HUM 400 Special Topics in Humanities (3) I
+Special Topics in Humanities (3) I HUM 400